 - 1 Tablespoon of cornstarch

-- freshly squeezed lime juice, to taste
+- freshly squeezed lime juice to taste (to make sour cream)

-- salt, to taste
+- salt to taste

 - Soak the almonds for a couple of hours or until they plump up and become softer, drain before using.
 Place all the almonds and only half of the water into the blender and blend for a couple of minutes.

-- Add all the cornstarch, a little bit (like a pinch) of salt, the other half of the water and blend until completely smooth -- the time will depend on the power of your blender.
+- Add all the cornstarch, a little bit (like a pinch) of salt, the other half of the water and blend until completely smooth — the time will depend on the power of your blender.
 If you’re blender isn’t too powerful you may want to pass the liquid through a fine sieve to catch any bits and prevent a grainy crema.